Abbasid dynasty: Later Abbasid era (936–1258)

 Al-Muttaqi and his successors were all considered as later Abbasids.
 Al-Muti was a weak figure, for all intents and purposes a puppet ruler of the Buyid emir, first Mu'izz al-Dawla, and then his son, Izz al-Dawla.
 As a result of his lack of real power, al-Muti' himself barely figures in the chronicles of his reign, and medieval historians generally considered his period as the lowest ebb of the Abbasid caliphate, an opinion shared by modern scholars as well.
 Al-Muti was succeeded by his son al-Ta'i, who made attempts to restore his political authority until he was deposed by Baha al-Dawla.
 He was succeeded by his cousin al-Qadir.
-In his long reign, al-Qadir was successful in restoration his political authority in Baghdad and its surrounding territory.
+In his long reign, al-Qadir was successful in restoring his political authority in Baghdad and its surrounding territory.
 He was succeeded by his son al-Qa'im, and it was during his reign that the Buyids were replaced by the Seljuks.
 The Abbasids continued their partnership with the Seljuks until the reign of al-Muqtafi.
 Then Abbasid continued to rule Iraq directly without disturbance until Mongol Invasion in 1258.